Kong/cloud-migration-journey/docs/explore/phase1.md

 There are 2 VMs:

-1. the monolith is deployed as a docker process
+1. The monolith is deployed as a docker process.
-2. the konnect runtime instance is deployed also as a docker process.
+2. The konnect runtime instance is deployed also as a docker process.

-The Konnect Control Plane is where all the API administration happens.
+Kong Konnect is where all of the API administration happens.

 ![Cloud Migration Tutorial - Phase 1](/docs/img/Phase_1.png)

 ## Explore

-Here we will review through the ansible inventory, ssh into the ec2-instances to quickly explore the setup, and end with configuring the Konnect runtime group and validating the monolith API can be called through the runtime instance.
+Here we will review the Ansible inventory, SSH into the AWS EC2 instances to quickly explore the setup.
+We'll finish up by configuring the Konnect runtime group and validating the monolith API can be called through the runtime instance.

-### On Prem Env
+### On Premise Environment

 **Monolith**

-Go into the demo_facts `~/.kmj/ansible/demo_facts.json` and copy the command to ssh into the monolith:
+Go into the demo_facts `~/.kmj/ansible/demo_facts.json` and copy the command to SSH into the monolith:

 ```console
 ssh -i ~/.kmj/ec2/ec2.key ubuntu@35.92.105.241